 - Where do I go to get licensing?

-When it comes to licensing video content the holly grail is the blanket license.
+When it comes to licensing video content the holy grail is the blanket license.
 A one time fee, usually a once off or annual fee that covers a broadcast license for hundreds, thousands, if not hundreds of thousands of video content.
 For some genres this is the norm and for others you have to look hard to find it.

 In the music industry especially for Music Videos the best two places to get a blanket license is ASCAP and BMI which can offer blanket licenses to cover hundreds of thousands if not millions of titles.
 If you indicate you are a start up with no current revenue it really brings down the prices of your license to a few hundred dollars a year.
 This can give you an immediate start on your own Music Video channel or however you intend to use the licensing.

 Keep in mind that they do not provide the music videos but just the license.
 You will need to obtain the videos yourself.